marmelab/react-admin/UPGRADE.md

 }
 ```

+## react-final-form Has Been Replaced By react-hook-form

+TODO
+- FormWithRedirect props and render changed
+- useInput signature changed
+- Form components don't clone toolbar anymore (no more prop injection)

 # Upgrade to 3.0

 We took advantage of the major release to fix all the problems in react-admin that required a breaking change.
 As a consequence, you'll need to do many small changes in the code of existing react-admin v2 applications.
 Follow this step-by-step guide to upgrade to react-admin v3.